apostrophecms/apostrophe-documentation/docs/modules/apostrophe-assets/index.md

 ### determineGeneration()

+### enableBundles()
+Initialize services required for asset bundles.
+Obtains the self.generations mongodb collection, extracts a bundle if appropriate, and initializes cleanup of old bundles in uploadfs if appropriate.
 ### extractBundleIfAppropriate()
 Extract an asset bundle if appropriate.
 The default implementation looks for an APOS_BUNDLE=XYZ environment variable and, if present, extracts a bundle with the name XYZ
+### uploadfsBundleCleanup()
+Clean up old asset bundles in uploadfs, if any, after a suitably safe interval allowing services such as Heroku to shut down old instances that might be using them
 ### extractBundle(*name*)
 Extract the named asset bundle, as created by the apostrophe:generation task with the --create-bundle=NAME